jan-hen-hel/gnss-lab/README.md

 ### Webinterface

 To access the webinterface, forward ports 443/tcp and 80/tcp.
-It is - in this example - accessible at http://localhost:8081 and https://localhost:4431
+It is - in this example - accessible at http://localhost:8081 and https://localhost:4431.
+Replace `kamal.gnss.dev` with the intended host.

 `ssh -L 4431:localhost:443 -L 8081:localhost:80 kamal.gnss.dev`